Paramedic Program Overview

 - Take math, reading, and writing placement exams in the Testing Center, GB-Suite 2100.
 Scores will be used to advise applicant of additional preparation recommended before entering the program.

 - Current State of Michigan EMT licensure in good standing.

 - Completion of BIOL 145, or BIOL 201 and 202 (or equivalent from another college/university) with a minimum 2.5 GPA

 - Attend "Applicant Review Meeting" with the EMS Program Director

 - Attend "EMS Orientation" that is held 1 week prior to class beginning

 - Provide evidence of good physical and mental health.

-*Note: Students entering the Paramedic Program who just completed the previous summer semester's EMT Program will have a deadline of November 1st to submit prerequisite items #4 and #5.
+*Note: Students entering the Paramedic Program who just completed the previous summer semester's EMT Program will have a deadline of November 1st for the Full-Time Program and March 1st for the Part-Time Program to submit prerequisite items #4.